 What Does Diabetic Foot Pain Feel Like

-Since diabetes can damage the nerves of the toes and impede blood flow, foot pain can be common in people who have diabetes.
+Since diabetes is one of the causes of poor circulation, it can damage the nerves of the toes and impede blood flow, foot pain can be common in people who have diabetes.
 There are specific shoes for diabetics that are designed for this pain.
 Individuals who have diabetes have stiff joints, and can sometimes bleed due to decreased clotting ability of the blood.
 This usually means that wounds will heal slower, and with reduced nerve function in the feet, people with diabetes can often have foot wounds not knowing.

 With increased harm to numb feet, a person who has diabetes may not know he or she requires to take antibiotics or apply certain ointments to take good care with diseases of the foot.
 And since the flow is slowed, wounds at the feet may not cure in any way, leading to foot ulcers or gangrene.
 At this stage, amputation is the only cure.